conduition/wos/README.md

 The secret-signature is only required for POST requests which change wallet state - such as creating or paying invoices, GET requests - such as fetching balance or payment history - require only the _API token._ This means a WoS API client can be segregated into a `Reader` and a `Signer`.

 A `Reader` can view a WoS account's balances and ongoing payments in real-time, while A `Signer` is an interface type which can be a simple wrapper around the API Secret, or the API secret could live offline or on a more secure machine which validates & signs POST requests, enforcing arbitrary user-defined rules (e.g. only allow max $50 per purchase, or max $1000 per day, etc).
+Put both together and you get a `Wallet`.

 The `wos` package fully supports this kind of architecture.
 For example, consider this example with a `Signer` which lives on a remote machine.
-Signatures are requested via HTTP POST requests.
+Signatures are fetched via HTTP POST requests.

 ```golang
 package main